astronomer/airflow-guides/guides/kubepod-operator.md

 3. Set `in_cluster` to `True`.

 This will tell your task to look inside the cluster for the Kubernetes config.
-In this setup, the workers are tied to role with the right privledges in the cluster.
+In this setup, the workers are tied to role with the right privileges in the cluster.

 4. Run an example.